Ali-Ussama/AddReviewToPlaceOnMap/README.md

 If network is connected to Internet it will check if GPS is enabled or not Else it will inform user to check `Internet Conection`

-If `GPS` is Enabled it will track user gps and display user location on the map Else it will request user to enable `GPS`
+If `GPS` is Enabled it will track user gps and display user location on the map\n Else it will request user to enable `GPS`